 - 1.1 The National Services Scotland (NSS) Audit and Risk Committee (ARC) is established in accordance with Scottish Public Finance Manual, the Scottish Government Audit and Assurance Committee Handbook (3 April 2018), and is established as a committee of the NSS Board. - 1.2 The purpose of the Committee is to provide independent advice and support the Chief Executive (as the Board's Accountable Officer) and the Board in to support their responsibilities of risk, control and governance and meeting their assurance needs. - 1.3 The Committee has no executive authority and is not charged to make or endorse any decisions.
 The Committee may draw attention to strengths and weaknesses in internal control and make recommendations for how such weaknesses might be dealt with. - 1.4 The Board authorises the committee to: - 1.4.1 Investigate any activity which is within its terms of reference, and in doing so, is authorised to seek any information it requires from any Board member or employee.
-All members and employees are directed to co-operate with any request made by the Committee. - 1.4.2 Obtain specialist ad-hoc advice at the expense of the organisation, subject to the budgets agreed by the Board and the Chief Executive. - 1.4.3 Co-opt additional members for a period not exceeding one year to provide specialist skills, knowledge, and experience.
+All members and employees are directed to cooperate with any request made by the Committee. - 1.4.2 Obtain specialist ad-hoc advice at the expense of the organisation, subject to the budgets agreed by the Board and the Chief Executive. - 1.4.3 Co-opt additional members for a period not exceeding one year to provide specialist skills, knowledge, and experience.

 - 2.1 The Committee's membership shall consist of six non-executive members of the Board.
+The Board must ensure that at least one member has recent and relevant financial experience.
 The Board will appoint one of these members to be the chair of the committee.
-The Board must ensure that at least one non-executive member has recent and relevant financial experience.
 The Committee will then select a Vice-Chair from among the membership to deputise for the Committee Chair as required. - 2.2 A non-executive Board member who is also an employee of an NHS Board will not be regarded as independent.
 The Chair of the Board and any employee of the Board may not be a member of the Committee. - 2.3 The Board may appoint independent external members if there is an insufficient number of non-executive Board members to form the Committee.